 There are several other conditions that the CDC speculates are also high-risk factors for developing severe illness from COVID-19 as well.
 For more specific condition information and disclosures, please visit the CDC link at the bottom of this post.

 If you need care, our urgent cares are here to help!
 Our urgent care centers are open every day of the week 8:00 am to 8:00 pm- No appointment necessary!
-Our centers offer flu shots, flu tests, and COVID19 tests.
-To be seen by a provider, simply walk in, or save your spot online by clicking here.
-For information on time-saving E-registration click here.
+We offer flu shots, flu tests, as well as COVID-19 testing.
+To be seen by a provider, simply walk in, or save your spot online by clicking here!
+For information on E-registration to save time click here.
+Telemedicine options are available here.
 We look forward to helping you Get Better.
 Faster!